qchemlab-embedding/2023-07-14-workshop/_episodes/01-introduction.md

 treated separately by the best (and tailored for them) quantum chemistry models.
 A promising example of such method is the **frozen density embedding (FDE)**, on which we focus in this workshop.

-We will discuss the modeling of the **electronic structure** of molecules and of their **molecular properties** - primarily the ones that can be related to observables in various molecular spectroscopies.
+We will discuss the modeling of the **electronic structure** of molecules and of their **molecular response properties** - primarily the ones that can be related to observables in various molecular spectroscopies.